Arzuhan Doğan Yalçındağ: Career

 Since 1996, she has been in the broadcast media business and has initiated a joint venture with AOL Time Warner in establishing CNN Türk.
 Prior to that, she served in the Milliyet Group, where she was responsible for finance, and worked in the establishment of Alternatif Bank, where she later became a board member.
 She established and managed the mail order company in MILPA CO in a joint venture with the German Quelle Company.

-She is a board member of the Education Volunteers Foundation of Turkey (Türkiye Eğitim Gönüllüleri Vakfı, TEGV), Turkish-American Businessmen's Association, TABA; Turkish Women Entrepreneurs Association, KAGİDER and the Third Sector Foundation of Turkey, TÜSEV.
-Yalçındag is also the founding Director of the Women's Initiative for Turkey in the European Union and the founding board member of the Aydin Dogan Foundation.
+She is a board member of the Education Volunteers Foundation of Turkey (Türkiye Eğitim Gönüllüleri Vakfı, TEGV), Turkish-American Businessmen's Association (TABA) Turkish Women Entrepreneurs Association (KAGİDER) and the Third Sector Foundation of Turkey (TÜSEV).
+Yalçındag is also the founding Director of the Women's Initiative for Turkey in the European Union and the founding board member of the AydIn Doğan Foundation.

-Doğan is a member of the Board of Directors of The American Turkish Society.
+Doğan is a member of the Board of Directors of the American Turkish Society.
 She was a member of the executive committee and head of the Social Affairs Committee of TÜSİAD before becoming the president.